-- Add passing notes, enclosures, approach notes, and other chromatic notes to the melody line.
+- Add passing notes, enclosures, approach notes, and other chromatic notes.

 - Sequence a section of the melody and work it around the chord changes.

-- Solo with the exact rhythm of the melody line, but improvise the notes to the melody line in your playing.
+- Solo with the exact rhythm of the melody line, but improvise the notes.

-The melody can be a useful resource when it comes to learning how to improvise of Jazz tunes, and is often an untapped resource in our playing.
+The melody can be a useful resource when it comes to learning how to improvise of jazz tunes, and is often an untapped resource in your playing.

-By exploring melody lines from a soloing perspective, you will note only increase your ability to play that line, you will bring a strong connection between your soloing and the heart of the tune, the melody, at the same time.
+By exploring melody lines from a soloing perspective, you’ll increase your ability to play that line, and bring a strong connection between your soloing and the heart of the tune at the same time.

-As the guitar is a multiphonic instrument, meaning you can play more that one note at the same time, harmonizing any melody line you learn is not only an option, but it is essential for those looking to dig deeper into tunes in their studies.
+As the guitar is a multiphonic instrument, harmonizing any melody line you learn is not only an option, but it’s essential for those looking to dig deeper into tunes in their studies.

-There are three main ways that you can practice and learn chord melodies in your playing, besides studying or memorizing written out chord melody arrangements by other players.
+There are three main ways that you can practice and learn chord melodies in your playing, besides studying or memorizing written out chord melody arrangements.

 Theses approaches are:

-- A mixture of both playing between phrases and harmonizing every chord.
+- A mixture of approaches 1 and 2.

-No matter how you approach them, learning chord melodies can bring a sense of maturity and variation to your melody lines when applying them to tunes in your jam setlist.
+No matter how you approach them, learning chord melodies will bring a sense of maturity to your melody lines when applying them to tunes in your setlist.

 How to Learn Jazz Guitar Soloing

-As you have noticed, I have placed soloing at the bottom of the list of the three important concepts to study when learning how to play Jazz guitar.
+Soloing is at the bottom of the list of the three important concepts to study when learning how to play jazz guitar.

-Soloing is often the most enjoyable aspect of playing Jazz guitar, and the one we tend to spend the most time on in the woodshed, but in a practical sense it is the aspect that we spend the least amount of time on when jamming or playing in a gig situation.
+Though it’s often the most enjoyable aspect of playing jazz, in a practical sense it’s the aspect that you spend the least amount of time on when jamming or in a gig situation.

-This is not to say that soloing isn’t important, or that you shouldn’t spend time on learning how to improvise, but if you can’t comp over a tune, and you don’t know the melody line, then you won’t be able to function in a jam situation, and all the soloing chops in the world won’t help that situation.
+But, if you can’t comp over a tune, and you don’t know the melody, then you won’t be able to function in a jam, and all the soloing chops in the world won’t help.

 When it comes to practicing improvisation, many of us dive straight into scales and modes on the guitar.

-While these concepts are important, there are other elements of Jazz that you need to study, including arpeggios and most importantly vocabulary, in order to avoid sounding like you are simply running scales in your solos.
+While these concepts are important, there are other elements that you need to study, including arpeggios and vocabulary, in order to avoid sounding like you’re simply running scales.

-If you take one thing away from this section on how to learn jazz guitar soloing, it should be:
+If you take one thing away from this section on how to learn jazz guitar soloing, it’s:

-Scales are important and essential study for any Jazz guitarist.
-But, they are the beginning of your study of Jazz soloing concepts, not the end.
+Scales are the beginning of your study of jazz soloing concepts, not the end.

-If you keep that point in mind, then you will use your scale knowledge to build a strong understanding of the fretboard, and then build up upon that strong foundation as you study arpeggios and Jazz vocabulary from there.
+If you keep that in mind, you’ll use your scale knowledge to build a strong understanding of the fretboard, then build upon that foundation as you study arpeggios and vocabulary from there.

 Jazz Guitar Modes and Scales

-When it comes to studying Jazz improvisation, for some of us, this begins and ends with a study of scales and modes on the guitar.
+When it comes to studying jazz improvisation, for many this begins and ends with a study of scales and modes.

-Scales and modes are important to study when learning how to play Jazz guitar, but they should be seen as the beginning of an understanding of Jazz soloing, not the end result.
+Scales and modes are important, but they should be seen as the beginning of an understanding of jazz soloing, not the end result.

-Scales can be effective tools for outlining changes, and for translating the Jazz language onto the fretboard, but watch that you don’t fall into the trap of simply running scales over chords in your solos, as this can sound too technical and not musical in a jam situation.
+Scales are effective tools for outlining changes, and for translating the jazz language on the guitar, but watch that you don’t fall into the trap of simply running scales over chords in your solos.

-In order to ensure you learn scales in a musical, practical, fashion, here are some exercises you can explore over tunes in your studies.
+In order to ensure you learn scales in a musical, practical, fashion, here are 9 exercises you can explore in your studies.

 - Play scales ascending over a tune.